ObiWan666/Training/README.md

 # Training

-# anonymized pcaps for training
-# Obiwan666
-Demo PCAP files for analyzing of router traffic
+anonymized Demo PCAP files for analyzing of router traffic additional tools needed (see tools needed.txt)

+by Obiwan666